-RNABC student membership
+- RNABC student membership Equipment:

-Equipment:

 - A stethoscope

 - A pen-light

-- Bandage Scissors

-- A pen

 - A watch with a second hand

 - A BCIT Nursing Bag with provided equipment (to be distributed) A photo ID (BCIT OneCard) name badge

-- Clean, pressed, washable street clothes are required.
+- Clean, washable street clothes are required.
 A professional appearance is the objective: tops must cover the midriff and be loose fitting; bottoms must cover the upper thighs and abdomen and be loose fitting.
 No denim clothing is allowed.
 Students will be sent home if dress is not appropriately professional.

 - Closed-toe and closed-heel walking shoes similar to hospital duty shoes.
 WCB will not cover injury resulting from inappropriate footwear.